Page Reviewed / Updated - Jul. 2019

 The short answer is maybe, it depends on your state and the combined value of these assets.
 However, by working with a Medicaid planner, it is likely the non-institutionalized spouse will be able to retain most of these assets.

-Unlike income, where a Medicaid recipient’s income is considered separate from his or her spouse, a married couples’ assets are considered jointly and are used to determine Medicaid eligibility.
+Unlike income, where a Medicaid recipient’s income is considered separate from his or her spouse, a married couples’ assets are considered jointly owned and are used to determine Medicaid eligibility.
 This holds true even if the assets, such as a savings account, is only in one spouse’s name.
-Of course, certain assets such as your home, household goods, and personal belongings are exempt.
+Of course, certain assets, such as your home, household goods, vehicle, and personal belongings are exempt.
+(Learn more about Medicaid and joint assets here).

 Countable (non-exempt) assets include checking and savings accounts, CDs, stocks and bonds, and property that is not your primary residence.
 Independent Retirement Accounts (IRA’s) and 401K’s are a little bit trickier.
 For example, there are approximately 20 states that allow a community spouse’s 401K or IRA to be exempt, given the asset is fully owned by him or her.

 The Spousal Impoverishment Law has been put into effect to protect you, the healthy spouse, from becoming “impoverished” by allowing you to keep a certain portion of your and your spouse’s combined, non-exempt assets.
 Briefly, what happens is that all countable assets are added up and the state Medicaid agency decides how much you can keep of the combined assets.
 This is called the Community Spouse Resource Allowance (CSRA).
-A minimum and maximum CSRA is set by the federal government, which as of July 2017, ranges from $24,180 to $120,900.
+A minimum and maximum CSRA is set by the federal government, which as of January 2019, ranges from $25,284 to $126,420.
 The CSRA varies by state, with each state choosing the amount within the federally provided range.
+For instance, California and Florida set the CSRA at $126,420, and Illinois sets it at $109,560.
+In the states that only use one figure, the non-applicant spouse can retain 100% of the couple’s joint assets, up to the figure set by the state.
+In other states, both a minimum and maximum CSRA is used.
+As an example, Connecticut sets the minimum CSRA at $25,284 and the maximum CSRA at $126,420.
+How the CSRA works in this case is that the community spouse can keep either 100% of the couple’s joint assets, up to the minimum figure, or half of the couple’s joint assets, up to the maximum figure (whichever is greater).

 Yes, your spouse can keep a minimal amount of assets.
 This figure varies by state, but in most states, the spouse entering the nursing home can keep $2,000 in assets.

 You cannot simply give your assets away to qualify a spouse for Medicaid.
-This can put you in violation of Medicaid’s 5-year Look Back Period.
+This can put you in violation of Medicaid’s 5-year Look Back Period and result in a period of Medicaid ineligibility.
 However, there are ways for you to protect your assets.
 You can put money into non-exempt assets, such as paying for home modifications / renovations, vehicle modifications, or purchasing an irrevocable funeral trust.
 You can also pay off debt, such as your mortgage loan or credit cards.
 In addition, you could purchase an annuity, which takes countable assets and transforms them into non-countable income.
 Some of these approaches are straight forward and others are complicated.
 It is best to consult with a Medicaid eligibility expert prior to taking any action to ensure you are not in violation of Medicaid’s complicated rules.